Amareteklay/heritage-housing-issues/README.md

 * List all dashboard pages and its content, either block of information or widgets, like: buttons, checkbox, image, or any other item that your dashboard library supports.
 * Eventually, during the project development, you may revisit your dashboard plan to update a give feature (for example, in the beginning of the project you were confident you would use a given plot to display an insight but eventually you needed to use another plot type)
 ### Page 1: Quick project summary
-In this page, we will provide a quick summary of
+This page shows a quick summary of
 * the project's key terms
 * the project dataset
 * the business requirements
 ### Page 2: House prices

-### Page 3: Key attributes
+* A page listing findings related to which features have the strongest correlation to the house sale price.

-### Page 4: Project hypotheses and validation
+### Page 3: Project hypotheses and validation
 (**At least 3**)
 * 1. One of the most important attributes that determine the sales price of a house is the property size.
 This can include the interior and exterior surface area of the property.
   * We hypothesize that houses with a lot of space have higher prices.